robotic-vision-lab/VRRW-ROS/README.md

 6. Start the Unity-side application package:

-Refer to the [Unity VR Robotic Workspace](https://github.com/robotic-vision-lab/Unity-VR-Robotic-Workspace.git) repository for more information.
+Refer to the [VRRW-Unity](https://github.com/robotic-vision-lab/VRRW-Unity.git) repository for more information.

 ### Troubleshooting

 In many cases, the most common issues are the following:

-1. Either the ROS-side, Unity-side, or physical robot (if applicable), does not have proper permission to communicate through the LAN.
+1. Either the ROS-side, Unity-side, or physical robot (if applicable), does not have proper permissions to communicate through the LAN.
 To ensure that all devices are able to communicate with each other, a simple ping test may be
    suffice: